 Bill grew up in North Bay, Ontario and attended Canadore College immediately upon graduation from high school.
 Bill graduated from the Aircraft Maintenance program in 1981.

-Upon graduation, Bill moved out West and worked for a few years with operators such as, Lift Air International and Lamb Air, in Churchill, Manitoba.
+Upon his graduation, Bill moved out West and worked for a few years with operators such as Lift Air International and Lamb Air in Churchill, Manitoba.

-Also working at Sealand Helicopters, was an old college friend of Bill’s, Wade Culliton who was also a licensed AME.
-In 1988, Bill and Wade realized the need for AME’s in Southern Ontario, to perform maintenance on aircraft owned by operators, who did not have their own AME’s, so they decided to leave Sealand and open up their own business in Southern Ontario.
+Also working at Sealand Helicopters was an old college friend of Bill’s, Wade Culliton, a licensed AME.
+In 1988, Bill and Wade realized the need for AME’s in Southern Ontario to perform maintenance on aircraft owned by operators, who did not have their own AME’s, so they decided to leave Sealand and open up their own business in Southern Ontario.
 Wade left the company after a couple of years, but Bill continued on his own, eventually starting Great Lakes Helicopter in 2003.

 John has been an aviation enthusiast his entire life.
-He is a private fixed wing pilot, and is also licensed to fly gyro’s.
-John is actually building a Pietenpol airplane in his driveway!
+He is a private fixed-wing pilot and is also licensed to fly gyro’s.
+John is even building a Pietenpol airplane in his driveway!

 John graduated from Centennial College’s Aviation Maintenance program over 30 years ago.

 Upon graduation, John spent some time in Western Canada working as an AME for companies such as McPhail Aviation in North Battleford, Saskatchewan.
 John moved back to Ontario in 1989, where he began working as an AME for Rotor Services Limited.

 Over his extensive career, John has worked on many aircraft, including the Gazelle 341, Bell 206 Series Helicopters, Hughes 300/500, Bell 47 Series, R22/R44 and other piston helicopters.

 John is a valued employee with Rotor Services and as AME and also as a Sheet Metal Specialist.